Cod3sy/PS_Scripts/README.md

 # User_SG_Upload_CSV_CommonName
-* This script allows you to upload multiple users into a Security Group from a CSV file utilizing the users CN aka Common Name aka First and Last Name
+* This script allows you to upload multiple users into a Security Group from a CSV file utilizing the users First and Last Name (CN, Common Name)

   # How to Find CN (Common Name)
   * This can be located in the users Attribute Edditor tab under the user's properties in AD (Active Directory) or ADAC (Active Directory Administrative Center).